Perfection of planned layout is achieved only by institutions on the point of collapse.

 - Additional Sections

-The resume sums up your skills and experiences to a hiring manager.
+A standard resume sums up your skills and experiences to a hiring manager.
 When hiring managers or even the ATS scan multiple resumes to find suitable candidates, your resume sections can emphasize your values from the rest.
-The standard resume sections are known to include a few basic resume categories in a subsequent resume sections order.
+The standard resume sections are known to include a few basic resume sections categories in a subsequent resume sections order.

 • Your Contact Information to facilitate getting in touch with you.